k88hudson/git-flight-rules/README.md

 If you cloned the wrong respistory simply delete the directory created after running `git clone` and clone the correct repository.

-If you set the wrong repository as the origin of an existing local repository, change the url of your origin by running
+If you set the wrong repository as the origin of an existing local repository, change the url of your origin by running:

 ```sh
 $ git remote set-url origin [url of the actual repo]